 Classic cross country skis are suitable for groomed tracks and are designed for speed with a lightweight and narrow design.
 With these skis, it’s of great importance to get the correct level of camber, in order for you to get the optimal speed and kick on the tracks.
 Classic cross country skis are the most common cross country skis and are often used in races, such as Vasaloppet.

-We recommend you choose classic cross country skis, which are around 25 cm taller than yourself.
+We recommend you choose classic cross country skis, which are approximately 20-25 cm taller than yourself.